(All fields required)

 Please enter your name.

 The CCHMC Pediatric and Adolescent Gynecology (PAG) Fellowship Program seeks to create a new model of gynecological care, in which expert gynecologists work side-by-side with a multidisciplinary team of providers to provide comprehensive care for girls with complex reproductive health issues.
 The PAG program maintains a referral practice of pediatric and adolescent gynecology within the Department of Surgery.
-Our program maintains an ongoing relationship with the Division of Adolescent Medicine, which also houses the teaching program for pediatric residents, U.C. medical students, and the fellowships in Adolescent Medicine.
+Our program maintains an ongoing relationship with the Division of Adolescent Medicine, which also houses the teaching program for pediatric residents, U.C. medical students, and the fellowship in Adolescent Medicine.

 Only four obstetrics-gynecology subspecialty fellowships are recognized by the American College of Graduate Medical Education (ACGME) and the American Board of Obstetricians and Gynecologists (ABOG): reproductive endocrinology and infertility; maternal-fetal medicine; gynecologic oncology; and urogynecology/reconstructive pelvic surgery.
 It is unlikely that the subspecialty of pediatric and adolescent gynecology will be recognized as an additional formal area of subspecialization in the near future, given its small area of concentration and ABOG’s philosophies about the impact of subspecialties on the discipline of ob/gyn.
 Nevertheless, the subspecialty of pediatric and adolescent gynecology is a viable area of focus within the field.
 There are approximately 350 members of the professional organization, the North American Society for Pediatric and Adolescent Gynecology (NASPAG), which comprises pediatricians, internists, and family medicine, as well as gynecologists.
 The Council on Resident Education in Obstetrics and Gynecology lists a number of objectives related to pediatric and adolescent gynecology.